pravatbhusal/whirled-profile-logger/README.md

 4. Download the "IPTracker.as" file into your "whirledsdk/examples/avatars/uravatar/src" folder
 5. In your avatar's flash file, in the Basic Avatar Code frame (within the main scene), add this code ```new IPTracker(_ctrl, loaderInfo.loaderURL, "https://example.com/IPTracker.php");``` under the _body code
 6. Replace the ```https://example.com/IPTracker.php``` part from the code in step 5 to your web host's IPTracker.php URL
-7. Make a new blank scene in your avatar and name the scene "action_IP Tracker"
+7. Make a new blank scene in your avatar and name the scene "action_WPL"
 8. Publish your SWF file and upload it onto a Whirled website.
-9. Now whenever clicking the "IP Tracker" action on your avatar, it should send the room's information to your website's database and show the results when loading your website in a web-browser
+9. Now whenever clicking the "WPL" action on your avatar, it should send the room's information to your website's database and show the results when loading your website in a web-browser

 # DISCLAIMER
 IP ADDRESSES ARE "PUBLIC" AND THE INFORMATION PROVIDED BY THE ADDRESS IS FOR FREE-USE UNDER AN ISP.
 THIS WEBSITE HOLDS NO LIABILITIES TO THE IP ADDRESSES, AND THIS SHOULD ONLY BE USED FOR EDUCATIONAL OR SECURITY PURPOSES.